What’s the Real Cost of Credentialing Delays?

 The credentialing process is incredibly time-consuming.
 Research shows that a single application can demand more than 20 hours of staff time.
 Think about what else your team could accomplish with those hours.
 Instead of focusing on patient-facing tasks or improving office workflow, they are buried in paperwork and follow-up calls.
 This administrative overload leads to burnout and increases your operational costs.
 Every hour spent chasing down credentialing documents is an hour not spent on activities that directly support patient care and practice growth.

-Compliance Risks and Potential Fines
+Are You Facing Compliance Risks and Fines?

 Staying on top of credentialing isn’t just about getting paid; it’s also about staying compliant.
 When paperwork is delayed or mismanaged, you open your practice up to significant risks.
 Out-of-date credentials can lead to failed audits and, in some cases, hefty fines.
 These compliance risks create long-term problems that can jeopardize your practice’s standing with payers and regulatory bodies.
 Ensuring your provider credentialing is handled efficiently and accurately is a critical part of your risk management strategy, protecting you from penalties that can be far more costly than the initial delay.